karineek/KEM_CodeU_Assignment1/README.md

-# KEM_CodeU_Assignment1
+# KEM CodeU Assignments 1-2
-Karine EM CodeU 2017: Assignment1
+Karine EM CodeU 2017: Assignments 1 and 2.

 # How to Run Assigenemnt 1?
 First two args are for Q1. and the last two args are for Q2.